wolfgangasdf/iqp-book/3d-angular-momentum.md

 \left[L_x, L_y\right]=i \hbar L_z ; \quad\left[L_y, L_z\right]=i \hbar L_x ; \quad\left[L_z, L_x\right]=i \hbar L_y
 $$(3d-am-3)

 Note that the indices can be permuted *cyclic*, so you have only to remember one.
-The non-vanishing commutator means that we never can measure all 3 components of the quantum orbital angular momentum at the same time with infinite precision!
+The non-vanishing commutator means that the 3 cartesian components of the quantum orbital angular momentum are simultaneously *not* well defined - or, that we never can measure all 3 components at the same time with infinite precision!
 Remember that we had the same argument for position and momentum.

 However, the square of the total angular momentum $L^2 \equiv L_x^2+L_y^2+L_z^2$ does commute with the cartesian components: